EverWinter23/skynet/JOURNAL.md

     #### MODULE ARCHITECTURE

     RULES will be contained in a separate moduled named rules.py.
-Each rule will be implemented as a fucntion, with a decorator to register the rule with the the main module.
+Each rule will be implemented as a function, with a decorator to register the rule with the the main module.
     Each function name will also being with 'rule_' prefix. (rule_type, rule_size)

         rules = []